 - Provincial Health Services Authority

-- Five regional health authorities:
+- five regional health authorities:

 - o Fraser Health

-- Interior Health
+- o Interior Health

-- Northern Health
+- o Northern Health

-- Vancouver Coastal Health
+- o Vancouver Coastal Health

-- Vancouver Island Health
+- o Vancouver Island Health

 - First Nations Health Authority

 - Providence Health Care

 All personal information collected, used and disclosed by the health authorities is governed by FIPPA with the exception of the First Nations Health Authority which is governed by PIPA.
-This Guide uses the term to refer to the health authorities that are governed by FIPPA.
+This Toolkit uses the term to refer to the health authorities that are governed by FIPPA.